Gentleman Ed Francis

 along with Lord James "Tallyho" Blears,

-who passed away on March 3rd of this year (2016) after a long illness, were the 2 men most responsible for bringing Hawaii to the national forefront of professional wrestling during Hawaii's "Golden Age" in the 1960s-1970s.
+were the 2 men most responsible for bringing Hawaii to the national forefront of professional wrestling during Hawaii's "Golden Age" in the 1960s-1970s.

 The History of Pro-Wrestling in Hawaii

 50th State Big Time Wrestling got its start on May 18, 1961 when promoter AL KARASICK, who promoted